Broker Check

 A married sole breadwinner with children and poor job security might need to keep 12 months of expenses in the bank.

-Most of my clients keep three to six months worth of expenses in their emergency funds.
+The rule of thumb is to keep three to six months of expenses in your emergency fund.

 Treat Yourself (Tomorrow)